Int J Biol Sci 2017; 13(11):1458-1469. doi:10.7150/ijbs.21300

 The genetic inactivation of selenoproteins in neurons results in progressive neurodegeneration and impaired activities of selenoenzymes enhanced neuronal loss and dysfunction .
 Conversely, a number of studies have suggested that increased selenoenzyme associated activities alleviates stress, hypoxia, trauma and neurodegenerative disorders including ischemic stroke [15,16,17].
 Cerebral ischemia causes damage to neurons by activating a cascade of events including excitotoxicity, oxidative stress, apoptosis, and autophagy .
 These events lead to increased reactive oxygen species (ROS) production, which disrupts antioxidant defense mechanisms and negatively impacts mitochondrial homeostasis and energy production, eventually leading to cell death [19,20].
 Therefore, cell survival is critically dependent on the cells capacity to maintain a balance between ROS production and elimination.

 Neuronal injury caused by ischemia is believed to be mediated by excessive activation of glutamate receptors.
 Glutamate is the most abundant primary excitatory neurotransmitter in the nervous system.
 However, at high concentrations it triggers hyperactive signaling events that frequently culminate in cell death both in vitro and in vivo.
-Neurotoxic levels of glutamate contribute to the etiology of many neurological disorders such as Alzheimer's disease (AD), Parkinson's disease (PD), and ischemic stroke .
+Neurotoxic level of glutamate contributes to the etiology of many neurological disorders such as Alzheimer's disease (AD), Parkinson's disease (PD), and ischemic stroke .
 Glutamate induces cell death by mechanisms that involve well defined, receptor-initiated excitotoxicity and non-receptor mediated oxidative toxicity pathways [22,23].
 Chronic exposure to extracellular glutamate initiates glutamate-evoked oxidative toxicity due to depletion of cysteine and glutathione.
-Depletion of glutathione results in ROS production, promotes oxidative stress mitochondrial dysfunction, and alterations in mitochondrial dynamics [24,25,19].
+Depletion of glutathione results in ROS production, promotes oxidative stress mitochondrial dysfunction, and alterations in mitochondrial dynamics [24,25,26].

 Balancing fission and fusion events is essential for proper maintenance of mitochondrial dynamics and function.
 In general, mitochondrial fusion refers to fusion of two mitochondria for exchanging their contents and signals and fission is division of a mitochondrion to daughter mitochondria.
 Fission is used by the mitochondrion as a way to package degenerated proteins and metabolic wastes and then to eliminate them through mitochondrial autophagy process .
-We have recently demonstrated that glutamate induces mitochondrial fission and formation of mitochondrial permeability transition pore .
+We have demonstrated that glutamate induces mitochondrial fission and formation of mitochondrial permeability transition pore .
 In the present study we sort to determine the mechanisms by which SelH protects neurons against excitotoxic damage induced by chronic glutamate exposure.
 Glutamate toxicity was simulated by exposing HT22 neuronal cells stably expressing the SelH gene and empty control vector to 6 mM glutamate.
 Cell viability, ROS production, and biomarkers for autophagy and mitochondrial fission were quantified.

 2. Materials and Methods